-The good news is there are only two main exercises you need to learn – the fast twitch and the slow twitch and you can do them pretty much anywhere anytime: standing, squatting or lying down.
-But, we think it’s best to learn them in the following position so you can be sure you’re getting them right:
+The good news is that pelvic floor exercises can be done pretty much anywhere anytime, and there are only two main exercises you need to learn – the fast twitch and the slow twitch.
+We think it’s best to learn them in the following position so you can be sure you’re getting them right:

 Sit on a chair, toilet seat or toilet lid, make sure that your feet are flat on the floor and your legs are slightly apart the lean forwards, resting your elbows on your knees.